Best MCP Servers for AI Agents in 2026

 // - Filter: qdrant_search({ query: "deployment guide", filter: { category: "devops" }, limit: 3 })Notion MCP Server

-MCP server for Notion workspace integration, allowing agents to read, create, and update pages, databases, and blocks.
+Notion's official MCP server (makenotion/notion-mcp-server, published as @notionhq/notion-mcp-server) lets agents read, create, and update pages, databases, and blocks.
+Notion ships two flavors: a hosted OAuth-based remote server and the open-source local server via npm.
 Gives agents access to organizational knowledge stored in Notion wikis and project trackers.

 Strengths